Housing Venture Splits San Francisco Community

 RICHARD GONZALES: Out on the southeast edge of San Francisco, Muslim Minister Christopher Muhammad walks across a vacant schoolyard that sits next to the old Hunters Point Naval Shipyard.
 It's a Superfund cleanup site and one of the most polluted places in California.
 Now a portion of that area is being cleaned up and redeveloped for condominiums.
 Muhammad says too many people are focusing on the jobs in that construction and not enough on the plumes of potentially toxic dust that settle on his yard and the neighborhood.

-Reverend CHRISTOPHER MUHAMMAD (Nation of Islam, San Francisco): The stuff on that jungle gym, literally on the swings and slides, it's very thick.
+CHRISTOPHER MUHAMMAD: The stuff on that jungle gym, literally on the swings and slides, it's very thick.
 And the children are doing what children do.
 So what happens is we now have a health crisis with our children because we don't know what exposure level they've experienced.

 GONZALES: Muhammad says since construction began, his students and nearby residents have suffered from chronic headaches, bronchitis, rashes and other illnesses.
 Muhammad and other community activists took their complaints to the Board of Supervisors, demanding that the construction site be temporarily shut down so that nearby residents could be tested for exposure to asbestos.